 Let’s take a closer look at each of the Duke MBA essays.

 - What are your post-MBA career goals?
 Share with us your first choice career plan and your alternate plan.

-Instructions: Present your response in list form, numbered 1 to 25.
-Some points may be only a few words, while others may be longer.
-Your complete list should not exceed two pages.
+Your list will be limited to 2 pages (750 words maximum).
+Please present your response in list form, numbered 1 to 25.
+Some points may be brief, while others may be longer.

 This nontraditional MBA application essay has been a staple of the Duke application for several years running.
 This suggests that the format is working, i.e. that the adcom has been pleased with the information this exercise provides about candidates’ backgrounds and fit with Team Fuqua.
 This open-ended prompt allows applicants to showcase interesting and meaningful facts about themselves that they otherwise might not get a chance to share with the adcom.
 It also amounts to a test of the applicant’s creativity and judgment in arriving at a well-rounded set of admissions-appropriate tidbits.